 What are the Best Braided Fishing Lines for Catfish?

 Braided lines have incredible advantages over standard fishing lines available in the market right now.
 A key feature is that a braided line has no stretch, so the hook is set immediately when you pull the rod.
 It also has a smaller diameter, making it glide easily through water.
-And unlike monofilament, a braided line has no memory, so it sits on your rod for extended periods without appearing warped.
+And unlike monofilament, a braided line has no memory, so it sits on your fishing rod for extended periods without appearing warped.

 FINS XS Big Game Fishing Braid 50-80lbFINS XS Big Game Braid 50-80lb is a high-tenacity 8-end composite braid designed to withstand intense abrasion, giving anglers the strength and structure they need to catch catfish all day long.
 It's also a great choice for the following: